Kansas City, MO-KS

 Permit activity is typical but demand is softening.
 Price pressure is forming on the demand side — this is not a supply problem.

-Kansas City, MO-KS shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Leavenworth County contributes the most structural risk (Elevated, driven by permit growth), while Caldwell County anchors the lower end (Low Risk).
+Kansas City, MO-KS shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Jackson County contributes the most structural risk (Elevated, driven by permit growth), while Wyandotte County anchors the lower end (Average).

 | County | Score ▼ |